x1F/sip-framework/docs/core.md

 ```

 Exchanges will contain the "traceSet" header, which appears as a list of ordered exchange Ids,
 appended based on EIP used in a route and separated by a coma.
-This allows to easily track the path of an message.
+This allows to easily track the path of a message.

 ### OpenAPI Descriptor